desktopofsamuel/juxtdesign-v2/content/vault/Why should you create a website.md

 **Notion** is also a good place to experiment your ideas, by making your pages public, especially if you have a lot of data / resources.
 Although you cannot you need to use third party service like [Super](https://super.so/) to convert to website.
 It's a good place to gather your content with a system.

-**Gatsby is** a React based framework that I personally love to use for my own portfolio as well as this website.
+**Gatsby** is a React-based static generator that I personally love to use for my own portfolio as well as this website.
 It required some coding knowledge but with great extent of customization.

 A more traditional approach would be **Wordpress, Wix or Squarespace,** they are still a great option with flexibility to create whatever you want.